notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 7. The changes will now be in effect.

 The `config.xml` file may be overwritten by Notepad++ on exit, even if you follow this procedure, so that sequence won't reliably work for `config.xml`.
 To edit `config.xml`, close all instances of Notepad++; edit `config.xml` in some "other" editor and save; reload Notepad++ and the changes should take effect.
 (For the "other" editor, you _could_ use something like Windows' builtin notepad.exe.
 But it would be better if you had another portable Notepad++ somewhere on your machine, and use that portable Notepad++ to edit your main Notepad++'s `config.xml`, thus never having to use a non-Notepad++ editor: so close your main Notepad++, run the portable Notepad++ and open your main `config.xml`, edit and save, exit the portable Notepad++, then re-run the main Notepad++, and everything should be updated.)

+## Configuration Files during Upgrades

+When you use the installer to upgrade your existing copy of Notepad++ (either manually, or through the **?**-menu's **Upgrade Notepad++**, or through Notepad++'s auto-update feature), the installer will avoid overwriting configuration files that you have customized -- this is to prevent you losing your preferred settings and customizations.
+However, this means that occasionally, new settings that have been added to `config.xml`, or updated functionList parsing files or themes, or new keywords in langs.xml, or new default contextMenu or shortcuts entries might not be added to your local copy of Notepad++.
+So if you upgrade and keep your existing configuration, it is a good idea to occasionally compare your configuration files to the "standard/default" configuration files: some of the config files come with `*.model.xml` versions in the installation directory, which show you the default settings for those files; for other configuration files, you could [download](https://notepad-plus-plus.org/downloads/) a portable zipfile of the same version you are using, and compare the config files from the portable to your installed; and you can always look in the [source code repository](https://github.com/notepad-plus-plus/notepad-plus-plus/) for the various configuration files.
+(You can use two [Views](../views/) to look at the files side-by-side , and the ;[synchronized scrolling feature](../views/#synchronized-scrolling) can help keep the copies aligned; plugins such as the Compare plugin are designed to show differences between files as well.)

 ## The context menu: `contextMenu.xml`